evkx/evkx.github.io/content/models/chevrolet/equinox_ev/equinox_ev_fwd/_index.md

 ## Interior

 The Chevrolet Equinox EV FWD boasts a driver-centric interior, enhancing the cockpit feel with medium-quality materials used throughout.
 A standout feature is the split-level center console, which separates the driver and passenger while offering convenient storage and enhanced functionality.
+You can choose between different types of seat materials and interior styling.
+You can choose between several interior designs.

 ### Seats